Web Content Display (Global)

 Our enquiry line is askSACE@sa.gov.au – please use this to ask any questions you may have along the way.

 It’s important to remember that the best preparation for an e-exam is in the subject learning.
 The electronic format is just an alternative way for students to demonstrate their knowledge and capabilities.
-Last year, students overwhelmingly told us they welcomed the new electronic format because it was in keeping with how they use technology throughout their schooling and their lives.
+In previous years, students overwhelmingly told us they welcomed the new electronic format because it was in keeping with how they use technology throughout their schooling and their lives.

 As with any aspect of the SACE, special provisions are available for students who are eligible.